 Unless your entire site is focused on creating long-form content such as detailed guides and blog posts that make detailed accounts of your life, keep it short.
-Your content should be quick, snappy and accompany what it is you’re selling.
+Your content should be quick, snappy and accompany what it is your selling.
 Of course, this won’t be the case if what you’re selling is based on long-form content, but it’s still good to keep things concise so that your viewers don’t get scared off by huge chunks of text on your site.

 7. Consider those with disabilities